 A project manager has to possess all the necessary information about all participants in the process and guide the web development process itself from the very early steps to delivering the results stage.
 The PM is like a connective link between the client, who provides requirements, and the development team who will actually execute all the necessary actions, such as write code, install modules, create layouts, do testing and so on.
 To organize a development team’s work in optimal way, a PM should find out:

 So, before starting a web project, not only a client, but every PM as well, should ask some important questions.
 The answers to these questions determine the future success of the project, which all the people involved are interested in.
-Tell us about your project and our PM, along with the team of experts, will make it come true.
+Tell us about your project and our PM, along with the website development services company, will make it come true.